to: 23 Sep 2021

 DASIA is a 3 days conference with 2 tracks covering 60-70 presentations followed by Q&A’s.
-The presentations are mainly based on paticipants abstracts selected from an open invitation where the contents of the selected abstracts determines the topics of the individual sessions.
-In addition it includes keyote presentations and workshops/panels in plenum, with contributions from invited people and from the participants that have signed for the conference.
+The presentations are mainly based on participants abstracts selected from an open invitation where the contents of the selected abstracts determines the topics of the individual sessions.
+In addition it includes keynote presentations and workshops/panels in plenum, with contributions from invited people and from the participants that have signed for the conference.
 Companies, agencies and institutions exhibit their products next to the conference rooms, at the latest conferences up to 13 exhibitors.

 DASIA participants are traditionally mainly coming from the space industry sector including SME’s, from space agencies including in particular ESA, from universities and from institutes.
 They mainly come from Europe but the participation is open to the world with participants coming from e.g. USA, Canada, Russia, Israel, the Emirates, Japan, Korea, or Australia.

-The DASIA conference is placed late May or early June and normally at a new location each year.
 The 24 editions were successively organized in Rome, Seville, Athens, Lisbon, Montreal, Nice, Dublin, Prague, Nice, Edinburgh, Berlin, Naples, Palma de Majorca, Istanbul, Budapest, Malta, Dubrovnik, Porto, Warsaw, Barcelona, Tallinn, Gothenburg, Oxford and Torremolinos.